 If you’re familiar with Substack, it’s pretty much similar to that.

 All plans, including the free one, give you a website.
-However, the free plan places your website on a beehiiv subdomain so if you want to add a custom domain to remove all the beehiiv branding you’ll need to upgrade to a free plan.
+However, the free plan places your website on a beehiiv subdomain so if you want to add a custom domain to remove all the beehiiv branding you’ll need to upgrade to a paid plan.

 Getting subscribers is important.
 After all, that’s why you have a newsletter right?